gayatri-alt/Sales-Analytics---Excel/README.md

     **2.** Conduct a comprehensive comparison between _[market performance and sales targets](https://github.com/gayatri05-crypto/Excel-Sales_Analysis/blob/main/Customer%20Performance%20Report.pdf)_

-- **Purpose of sales analytics:** Empower businesses to monitor and evaluate their sales activities and performance.
+- **Purpose of sales analytics:** The goal of this project is to empower businesses to monitor and evaluate their sales activities and performance.
+By utilizing comprehensive data analysis, organizations can derive actionable insights that will help them improve sales strategies and boost revenue.

-- **Importance of analyzing sales data:** Identify sales patterns and track key performance indicators (KPIs).
+- **Importance of analyzing sales data:** Identifying Sales Patterns: Understanding the trends and patterns in sales data allows businesses to forecast future performance and make informed decisions.

-- **Role of reports:** Determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.
+Tracking Key Performance Indicators (KPIs): KPIs such as sales growth, revenue per region, and top-selling products enable businesses to evaluate sales performance effectively.
+Customer Insights: The analysis of customer data helps businesses recognize top-performing customers and adjust their sales strategies accordingly.

+- **Role of reports:**Effective Customer Discounts: The analysis helps determine the optimal discounts and promotions that should be offered to customers based on their buying behavior.
+Negotiations with Consumers: The report provides insights that can be used during negotiation phases, ensuring a win-win scenario.
+Identify Expansion Opportunities: Businesses can uncover high-potential areas for expansion and growth by analyzing sales in various regions or countries.

 ## Finance Report :